 THE NEXT DIRECTION: MORE AUTOMATION

-We closed the project of network datacenter consolidation with a presentation of the future concept (75th project meeting!), and on the originally agreed date.
-Satisfaction with the results of the mutual cooperation led O2 very soon to consider the implementation of other technologies that were not part of the project and other the development of the virtual platform towards greater automation.
+We concluded the network datacenter consolidation project with a presentation of the future concept (75th project meeting!), namely on the originally agreed date.
+Satisfaction with the results of the mutual cooperation led O2 very soon to consider replatforming other technologies that were not part of the project and to further the development of the virtual platform towards greater automation.

-So we have not only handed over a wagonload of information and our own experience to the client, but also a drop of courage needed in the future to make courageous informed decisions.
+So we have not only handed over to the client a wagonload of information and a wealth of our own experience, but also that drop of courage needed to make bold, informed decisions in the future.